Nursing and Midwifery Assessment Preparation Guidelines

 Finishing the assignment

 - Abbreviations: it is acceptable to use an abbreviation, provided that the first time it is used, the complete words are spelt out followed by the abbreviation in brackets.
 Subsequently, only the abbreviation is used, e.g. diagnostic related groups (DRGs).
-Conventional medical abbreviations (See ACSQHC National abbreviations and terminology), e.g. tds or ml. may be used provided they are correct and acceptable.
+Conventional medical abbreviations (See Australian Commission on Safety and Quality in Healthcare), e.g. tds or mL may be used provided they are correct and acceptable.

 Preparing documents for an online submission

 Students must submit final assessment items (including the reference list) using the FINAL dropbox by the due date.
 Students are responsible to ensure the upload is successful and to save a copy of the SafeAssign report for their own records.
-The date and time of online submission are recorded by LearnJCU, and this is accepted as being the equivalent to a date stamp on a hard copy submission.
+The date and time of online submission are recorded by LearnJCU.
 If system-wide technical problems occur with SafeAssign or LearnJCU on the due date, your subject coordinator will advise you by email and/or via an announcement on LearnJCU of any necessary changes to the normal processes of assessment submission.
+There is only one final submission for each assessment item.
+Resubmissions are not permitted, therefore students should ensure that the correct file is submitted, as this file will constitute a submission and will be the only document marked and graded.
+Incorrect submissions will not be removed, so please ensure the correct file is uploaded.

-You should check your report from submission to the PLAGIARISM CHECK dropbox, prior to submission to the FINAL dropbox, as this will help you to identify areas of plagiarism or areas that have not been accurately referenced within your assignment and rectify them prior to your final submission.
+You should check your report from submission to the self-check dropbox, prior to submission to the FINAL dropbox, as this will help you to identify areas of plagiarism or areas that have not been accurately referenced within your assignment and rectify them prior to your final submission.

 As part of the online submission process, the following Institution Release Statement is completed:

-- This assignment is my original work and no part has been copied/reproduced from any other person’s work or from any other source, except where acknowledgement has been made (see Learning, Teaching and Assessment Policy 5.1).
+- This assignment is my original work and no part has been copied/reproduced from any other person’s work or from any other source, except where acknowledgement has been made (see Learning, Teaching and Assessment Procedures 3.4.1).

-- This work has not been submitted previously for assessment and received a grade OR concurrently for assessment, either in whole or part, for this subject (unless part of integrated assessment design/approved by the Subject Coordinator), any other subject or any other course (see Learning, Teaching and Assessment Policy 5.9).
+- This work has not been submitted previously for assessment and received a grade OR concurrently for assessment, either in whole or part, for this subject (unless part of integrated assessment design/approved by the Subject Coordinator), any other subject or any other course (see Learning, Teaching and Assessment Procedures 3.4.1).

 - This assignment has not been written for me.